-Field & Stream’s annual flagship bow test is back for 2022, after a year off, and this time, instead of waiting until spring to put the newest bows through the wringer, we were able to get test models in late fall, before many were available to the public.
+For the 2022 Field & Stream flagship bow test, instead of waiting until spring to put the newest bows through the wringer, we were able to get test models in late fall, before many were available to the public.
 That means we had extra time to shoot them, test them, and even hunt with them.
 Does killing a deer with a bow influence its score?
 Well, it all depends on the size of its antlers.
 Kidding, of course.
 But taking the bows into the field did help us gauge how the bows performed where it matters most.

 How We Test Flagship Compound Bows